Naturalization Under Section 322

 Note that naturalization under Section 322 is for children whose American parent OR American grandparent has at least five years of US physical presence time as explained below.
-If you or the child's grandparent do/does not have the required US presence time, there is another procedure available to you for having your child naturalized as a US citizen explained elsewhere on this ACA, Inc. website.
+If you or the child's grandparent do/does not have the required US presence time, there is another procedure (child immigration) available to you for having your child naturalized as a US citizen explained elsewhere on this ACA, Inc. website.

 Understanding the Basics

 - Most Americans who have children while abroad are able to transmit their US citizenship to their offspring at birth.
 They only need to obtain a "Consular Report of Birth Abroad" (form FS 240) at their nearest American embassy or consulate.
 (Contact the consulate in advance or check their website for details on which documents have to be provided and how to arrange an appointment.)

 - However, for an American with a non-citizen spouse to transmit citizenship to children born abroad, the citizen parent must have been physically present in the US a certain number of years prior to the birth of the child in question.
 For children born after 14 November 1986, the American parent must have been physically present five years in the US, at least two of which were after the age of 14.

 - The Section 322 naturalization process was created to help Americans with non-citizen spouses, who have not themselves lived the amount of time in the US required by law for citizenship transmission to their children.
 Section 322 provides for naturalization of the minor child (under age 18) via US Citizenship and Immigration Services USCIS.
 It is not a process for transmission of citizenship, but only for naturalization of children born abroad.

 General Background Information on the New Law